 Although standardized mental status tests and more comprehensive instruments for evaluating cognition are reasonably accurate for diagnosing early dementia before functional impairment is severe, no single screening test is appropriate for all customers being evaluated for possible cognitive impairment.
 The choice of initial test should be population appropriate, with consideration of the individual customer’s age, race, and educational level.

 The Mini-Mental State Examination is the most practical tool for detecting cognitive impairment of at least moderate severity.
 Brief screening instruments such as the memory impairment screen and the Clock Drawing Test are rapid but less sensitive tests.
 Other screening instruments can be added as needed for more comprehensive testing or special situations.

 The goal of treatment is to help you keep your current health for as long as possible.
 Treatment of dementia and Alzheimer disease requires a multidisciplinary and multi-modal approach that varies depending on the stage of illness and specific symptoms.

 - Therapies and medicines: cognitive symptoms, neuropsychiatric symptoms such as psychosis, agitation or other behavioral problems, and depression are the major areas at which treatment is directed.
-In addition to patient improvement in cognition, behavior, and functional activities, relief of caregiver burden is another focus of treatment.
+In addition to customer improvement in cognition, behavior, and functional activities, relief of caregiver burden is another focus of treatment.
 A combination of therapy and medicines may be used based on your care plan.

 - Psychosocial treatments: include various cognition, behavior, emotion, and stimulation-oriented approaches that may have some effect in restoring cognitive deficits, improving mood and socialization, reducing specific behavioral problems such as urinary incontinence and disruptive or aggressive conduct, and improving quality of life.